 You may want to list foreign language abilities, special licenses or certifications, computer knowledge, travel or other skills related to your objective as “Special Skills.”
 You may also name the category to reflect the skills listed such as “Computer Skills” or “Language Skills.”

 - Include research projects, both individual or group, completed for classes, outside of class on your own, or with a professor (e.g., the Undergraduate Research Opportunities Program).

-- List the title of the research with a description of what you did identifying software, equipment, or techniques.
-You might also include results and presentations and publication of results.
+- List the title of the research with a description of what you did identifying software, equipment or techniques.
+You might also include results and presentations and publication of results in a separate section.
 If you are applying to graduate or professional school, you might also list the name of your research advisor.